NEO-ANTIDILUVIAN

 Picture

 As an animist, I know that my Deep Time Ancestors embraced the wheel of the year, the phases of the moon, and the cyclical forces of birth, life, death, and rebirth.
 In terms of my own cultural and spiritual path, I make every effort to align with sustainable practices, and to reject the “status quo” of capitalism and consumerism.
 Living on a rural property surrounded by hedgerows and forests, I observe the activity in nature around me, celebrate the ever-changing phenomena of climate and the cosmos, and keep my love for the land front and center.
-Despite the demands and challenges of modern life, I applaud all those who are able to fully rewild themselves, and join ecovillages or intentional communities.
+Despite the demands and challenges of modern life, I applaud those who are able to fully rewild themselves, and join wilderness outposts, ecovillages or intentional communities.

 Picture